txthinking/brook/README.md

 - **--domain, -d**="": Domain

+- **--example**: Show a minimal example of usage

 - **--short**: Short for A/AAAA

 - **--type, -t**="": Type, such as A (default: A)

 ## dhcpserver

-Run as standalone dhcp server.
-Note that you need to stop other dhcp servers, if there are.
+Run a standalone dhcp server.
+Other running dhcp servers need to be stopped.

 - **--cache**="": Cache file, local absolute file path, default is $HOME/.brook.dhcpserver

 - **--count**="": IP range from the start, which you want to assign to clients (default: 0)

 - **--dnsserver**="": The dns server which you want to assign to clients, such as: 192.168.1.1 or 8.8.8.8

+- **--example**: Show a minimal example of usage

 - **--gateway**="": The router gateway which you want to assign to clients, such as: 192.168.1.1